 One Redditor had something very interesting to say about this.
 Posting a page from the book The Daily Show (The Book): An Oral History, he draws attention to one line that says, “I remember that Steve Carell had been using this powder called Toppik.”
 For those who don’t know, Toppik is basically a spray of hair fibre that gives the illusion of high hair density.
 It may have made Steve Carell’s normal hairline look thicker, darker, and denser.

 So, was it this?
 Well, in the first season, things are a bit up in the air.
 However, in many close-up shots of Michael’s head in the second season, he doesn’t even seem to have his hair dyed.
 You can see his greys.
 Maybe he was sporting his natural hairline after all.
 We can never say for sure because the actor himself hasn’t confirmed or denied anything about the “Steve Carell hair transplant” phenomenon.

 Was A Hair Transplant Surgery Ever Involved?

-Let’s assume that Steve Carell’s hair transplantation is very much a real thing.
+Let’s assume that the Steve Carell hair transplant is very much a real thing.
 Today, follicular unit extraction or FUE hair transplants are the go-to choice for hair restoration for almost everyone, so Steve certainly got this.
-Not just because it’s popular, FUE procedure leaves barely visible scars, and the results are natural-looking.
+Not just because it’s popular, the FUE procedure leaves barely visible scars, and the results are natural-looking.

 In such hair restoration procedures, the surgeon takes individual hair follicles from the back/sides of the scalp.
 Looking at different pictures of Steve Carell, he seems to have a robust donor area.
 However, since his balding area wasn’t that large, he wouldn’t have needed more than 1,000 hair implants for fuller hair, according to the graft calculator.